 How to get your OSAP funding for the school year:

 Follow the steps below to get your OSAP funding.
 For more information, visit the “Getting OSAP” section on the OSAP website.

 Don't stop after creating your OSAP account and user profile.
 Make sure you also complete an application for OSAP.
 You can do this from your college application online, or you can visit ontario.ca/osap to start a new application or resume one you previously started and paused.

-Submit all OSAP required documents to the Financial Aid Office upload or bring in person to the Financial Aid office at Fanshawe.
+Submit all OSAP required documents by uploading them as instructed on your OSAP application.
 All documents required by OSAP (listed at the end of your online OSAP application) must be submitted and satisfied before any funding can be disbursed to you.

 For your personalized list of required documents, login to your OSAP account on the OSAP website, select "Check Status" and go to the "Required Documents" section.
 It's recommened you submit all required documents as early as possible, by June 30 if you are starting in a fall term.
 Due to volumes of OSAP documents that must be reviewed this helps avoid funding delays.